Reykjabik/fcc-mean-var-std-1/README.md

 My first solution to the FreeCodeCamp project below.
 This is the first project in the Data Analysis with Python path.
-I realize there is a lot of repetition in this code, but I decided to upload it anyway, as it is the way it first came to my head.
-Later on, I will upload a more efficient code using a function.

 -----------------